zordone/wasm-mandelbrot/README.md

 You can recompile `mandelbrot.cpp` to generate `mandelbrot.wasm` and `mandelbrot.js` using:

-`em++ --bind mandelbrot.cpp -o mandelbrot.js -s WASM=1 -O2 --llvm-opts 3`
+`em++ --bind mandelbrot.cpp -o mandelbrot.js -s WASM=1 -O3 --llvm-opts 3`

 Time spent: 237 ms (first run), 134 ms (subsequent calls)

 #### No main method here.
-Emscripten's macros and types are not available, so it can't be compiled to a standalone executable.
+It's using Emscripten's macros and types, I couldn't compile it to a standalone executable.
+But the main algorithm is the same anyway.

 ## Conclusion